 Solutions are slowly emerging as builders attempt to deliver housing that meets the strong demand from middle-class Americans who struggle to afford a home purchase.

-Middle-class households earning $100,000 or less annually represent a vast portions of the U.S. population, and this means they typically are limited to buying homes priced between $200,000 and $350,000, said Adam Ducker, senior managing director and director of urban real estate and public strategies at RCLCO Real Estate Advisors.
+Middle-class households earning $100,000 or less annually represent a vast proportion of the U.S. population, and this means they typically are limited to buying homes priced between $200,000 and $350,000, said Adam Ducker, senior managing director and director of urban real estate and public strategies at RCLCO Real Estate Advisors.

 Even though demand is strong, builders are constructing very few homes at the low end of the price range, said Ducker, who called the situation “a significant mismatch” between supply and demand.